 Colosseum, Forum of Rome and Palatine Hill

 They are often overlooked by visitors to Rome in pursuit of the Vatican Museums, which is a big mistake.
-These museums located on the Capitoline Hill (Campidoglio) are considered the oldest in the world and house a collection of works of art that includes paintings by Titian, Caravaggio and Rubens, among others.
+These museums located on Capitoline Hill (Campidoglio) are considered the oldest in the world and house a collection of works of art that includes paintings by Titian, Caravaggio, and Rubens, among others.

 Castel Sant Angelo

-They call it "The Guardian of Rome" because it was the fortress that the Romans used to face the constant sieges of the city.
+They call it "The Guardian of Rome" because it was the fortress that the Romans used to repel the constant sieges of the city.
 Although it was originally conceived as the mausoleum of Emperor Hadrian, it has also served (in addition to being a fortress) as a papal palace and a prison.